 People with an average risk of breast cancer should begin getting screenings in their 40s.
 The risk of getting this type of cancer increases as you get older, so regular screenings become more important.
 The United States Preventive Services Task Force (UPSTF) findings recommend regular mammograms starting around age 40 to improve early detection.3

 While breast cancer is still rare in younger people, cases in that population are on the rise.
-Plus, some studies suggest that new mammograms may be more accurate for younger patients, limiting false positives.4
+Plus, some studies suggest that new 3D mammograms may be more accurate and limit false positives.4

 If you have a high risk for breast cancer, you may want to start receiving mammograms before age 40.
-Some risk factors include:2
+Some risk factors include:5

 If you have any signs of breast cancer, you should undergo a diagnostic mammogram.
-Symptoms that may sometimes point to breast cancer include the following:6
+Symptoms that may sometimes point to breast cancer include the following:7

 These changes could have several possible causes.
 A diagnostic mammogram is the first step in identifying the root of those symptoms and beginning treatment.